Today is day two in our two-week Christmas series: Organizing Your Way to a Simple Christmas: Scheduling

-With that in mind, I’d encourage you to take some time now to look at the calendar and begin planning your Christmas preparations and schedule.
-Work backwards and choose a date that you’d like to be done with gifts, baking, etc. so that you can enjoy the rest of the time with your family.
-I usually try to be done two weeks before Christmas (although there are always last minute things to do!).
+With that in mind, I’d encourage you to take some time now to look at the calendar and begin scheduling your Christmas preparations and schedule.
+Work backward and choose a date you’d like to be done with gifts, baking, etc., so you can enjoy the rest of the time with your family.
+I usually try to be done two weeks before Christmas (although there are always last-minute things to do!).

 Next, think through the list of things you need to do: buy gifts, make gifts, wrap gifts, mail gifts, send Christmas cards, bake cookies, etc. Put each and every activity on the calendar.
 We’ll talk about handmade gifts tomorrow, so you may need to wait until you decide what you’re going to be making and for whom before you can add the detailed tasks — such as, “Finish knitting scarves” — to your calendar.

 By assigning each task a specific day or week to be completed, you’ll have a better idea of what you can realistically get done and a calendar to help keep you on track.

 Today’s task: Use the Christmas Master To-Do List printable to make a list of all the preparations you need to do this holiday season.
 Then transfer everything onto the Christmas Calendar printable, assigning specific days and weeks for each activity.
 Begin adding family and social obligations to the calendar as plans are made as well.